nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons as per _UC02: List persons_
+1. User requests to list persons as per <u>UC02: List persons</u>
 1. User requests to mark specific debts from a specific person in the list as paid
-1. PayMeLah marks the debts as paid and displays the result
+1. PayMeLah displays the debts to be marked as paid

     Use case ends.